AdobeDocs/commerce-operations.en/help/implementation-playbook/best-practices/development/composer.md

    composer require client/module-example:dev-develop
    ```

-1. If another Composer package requires a specific version of a module (for example, `client/module-example 1.0.12`), you can install it with an alias:
+1. If another Composer package requires a specific version of a module (for example, `client/module-example 1.0.12`), install it with an alias:

    ```bash
    composer require 'client/module-example:dev-develop as 1.0.12'